Facelift Surgery in Rancho Cucamonga

 Through these incisions, your surgeon will elevate the skin to reduce the appearance of deep creases and minimize sagging before tightening the deeper structures of the face.
 The skin is elevated first, and then the deeper structures (fascia and muscle) are tightened to achieve the desired result.
 This tightening and elevating of the fatty tissue and underlying muscles helps uplift the face to a more youthful position while eliminating jowling.

-At Inland Cosmetic Surgery, our cosmetic surgeons Dr. Jacob Haiavy, Dr. Irene Tower, and Dr. Whitney Florin use a hair sparing technique in which we advance tissue rather than excise it in hair bearing areas.
+At Inland Cosmetic Surgery, our cosmetic surgeons Dr. Jacob Haiavy and Dr. Irene Tower use a hair sparing technique in which we advance tissue rather than excise it in hair bearing areas.
 This keeps the hairline intact in addition to avoiding an overly tight, unnatural appearance as the major pull of the operation is on the deeper structures rather than skin.
 In some cases, excess fat is removed from the neck and jowls with micro-liposuction to enhance results.

 Visit our Before & After GalleryView Face Lift Results and Save your Favorites >